conda/governance/CODE_OF_CONDUCT.md

 - Publishing an account of the harassment and calling for the resignation of the alleged harasser from their responsibilities (usually pursued by people without formal authority: may be called for if the person is the event leader, or refuses to stand aside from the conflict of interest, or similar)
 - Any other response that the CoC Committee deems necessary and appropriate to the situation

-At conda Organization events, if a participant engages in behavior that violates this code of conduct, the event organizers and staff may take any action they deem appropriate.

-Potential consequences for violating the conda Organization Code of Conduct at a live event include:

-- Warning the person to cease their behavior and that any further reports will result in sanctions
-- Requiring that the person avoid any interaction with, and physical proximity to, the person they are harassing for the remainder of the event
-- Ending a talk that violates the policy early
-- Not publishing the video or slides of a talk that violated the policy
-- Not allowing a speaker who violated the policy to give (further) talks at the event now or in the future
-- Immediately ending any event volunteer responsibilities and privileges the reported person holds
-- Requiring that the person not volunteer for future events the conda Organization runs (either indefinitely or for a certain time period)
-- Expelling the person from the event without a refund
-- Requiring that the person immediately leave the event and not return
-- Banning the person from future events (either indefinitely or for a certain time period)
-- Any other response that the CoC Committee deems necessary and appropriate to the situation

 No one espousing views or values contrary to the standards of our code of conduct will be permitted to hold any position representing the conda Organization, including volunteer positions.
 The CoC Committee has the right and responsibility to remove, edit, or reject comments, commits, code, website edits, issues, and other contributions that are not aligned with this code of conduct.

 We aim to **respond within one week** to the original reporter with either a resolution or an explanation of why the situation is not yet resolved.